dwjackson/ttmap/README.md

 grid [WIDTH], [HEIGHT]
 ```

-## Rect
+## Rectangles

-To draw a rectangle on the map, the `rect` command is used:
+To draw a rectangle, along grid lines, on the map, the `rect` command is used:

 ```txt
 rect at [TOP_LEFT_X], [TOP_LEFT_Y] width [WIDTH] height [HEIGHT]